 How To Understand Geekbench Benchmark?

 Geekbench scores are calculated on various matrices.
 Moreover, according to Geekbench, each score is measured by performing multiple computation tasks on the SoC.
-Generally, real-world studies are based on Crypto workloads, floating-point, API analysis, etc. In a nutshell, the higher the score, the more significant the mobile processor’s performance is.
+Real-world studies usually use Crypto workloads, floating-point tests, and API analysis.
+In short, a higher score means better performance of the mobile processor.

 Best Processor For Android Mobile Ranking List

-Here is a complete list of best processor for mobile ranking for Android that offer the best performance and power efficiency:
+Here is a list of the best Android mobile processors.
+They offer top performance and power efficiency.

 S.No. | Mobile Processor Name | Phone |